 Elveden C of E Primary Academy

-Elveden C of E Primary Academy is committed to providing a high quality educational experience for all pupils and our Physical Education curriculum is no exception.
+Elveden C of E Primary Academy is committed to providing a high quality educational experience for all pupils and our Forest Schools provision is no exception.
 As a Church school, we have 5 clear aims which are inextricably intertwined with our Christian vision, mission statement, physical and mental wellbeing and Building Learning Power.
-All of these attributes can be observed in our children when they are immersed in physical education.

 - Ready to learn: Children have a positive, confident attitude to learning.
 They are both physically and emotionally ready to learn.

 - Resourceful: Children show initiative, asks well thought out questions and are prepared to use a variety of strategies to learn.